safiyaabdool/SocialSpark/README.md

 # SocialSpark
-Description
+Description:
 This is my Social Spark app designed to make initiating social interactions more simple.

-Features
+Features:
-Clean and simple UI
+Clean and simple UI,
-Error handling
+Error handling.

-Technologies used
+Technologies used:
-Kotlin
+Kotlin,
-Android Studio
+Android Studio,
-XML
+XML,
-GitHub
+GitHub.

-Installation
+Installation:
-Clone the repository
+Clone the repository,
-open in Android Studio
+open in Android Studio,
-Run the app
+Run the app.

 Usage
 enter time of day, then press 'get suggestion' to get the result.